 The watch measures 32mm in diameter excluding the fixed wire lugs and the winding crown.
 It’s small for a modern watch, even smaller than the typical male dress watch, but most of the original trench watches were around this size.
-The case is sterling silver and there are hallmarks inside the case back for London 1917.
+The case is sterling silver and there are British hallmarks inside the case back for London 1917.
 In addition, there is an importers mark for George Stockwell.

 Stockwell’s were an assay agent that facilitated the import of foreign silver and gold items into Britain.
 Each item had to be assayed and hallmarked in a UK assay office before being released for retail sale.
 An assay office is an institution that tests the composition, purity and quality of precious metals.
 If an item successfully passes an assay test it is stamped with a hallmark by the assay office to certify its metallurgical content.
 Those manufacturers, such as Swiss or American, that didn’t have a British assay office, would use an intermediary, such as Stockwell’s to arrange the testing and hallmarking.

 Overall, the case is in very good condition for a watch of this age.
 There is some very slight unevenness on the back of the case, but obviously, this is not visible when you are wearing the watch.
-The lens is in good condition, again with no noticeable scratches or damage.
-The dial is clean, with some very fine hairline cracks radiating from the number 5.
+The acrylic lens is in good condition, again with no noticeable scratches or damage.
+The enamel dial is clean, with some very fine hairline cracks radiating from the number 5.
 These minor blemishes are barely noticeable to the naked eye.
 Additionally, the traced numerals and the cathedral-style hands are unpainted.
 Originally, these would have been filled with luminous radium paint.
 Under magnification, there are some traces of the luminous paint on the hands.
 At some point, during the lifetime of this trench watch, the paint has been removed and the dial cleaned.